saimadanmohan/Cplusplus-Tutorials/Vector-Iterator-Manipulation/readme.md

 ```

 Expected Behaviour:

 State of the iterator gets invalidated , iterator will return garbage values and may crash sometimes
+when you are inserting a new element and it exceeds the vector capacity,in C++11 we are going to allocate
+new memory with increased capacity of vector and the elements will be moved to the new memory locations.old
+memory locations may or may not hold the data.

+Here the point to be noted the growth of the vector is  often follow a non-linear growth pattern,to avoid frequent allocations.

 2)insert an element at the end of the vector while iterating